abcotvdata/climate_fire_building/README.md

 ### Data in this repo:
 - WUI data by state and county.
 More info/data dictionary is [here](https://silvis.forest.wisc.edu/data/wui-change/).
 Source: Silvis Lab, University of Wisconsin-Madison
 - Aggregated parcel data for one county in each of our markets.
-Data from county governments.
+Shows the number of homes built by decade in census tracts where more/less than 50% of properties are at major risk for wildfire.
+Data from county governments/First Street Foundation.
+- Aggregated data for the entire U.S. showing the number of homes built by decade in counties where more/less than 50% of properties are at major risk.
+Data from the U.S. Census/First Street Foundation.
+There is also data aggreggated by homes built by decade in counties where more/less than 50% of properties are at moderate risk.